trencho/air-quality-rest-api/README.md

-Flask API for training machine learning models used for predicting air quality
+Flask RESTful API for training machine learning models used for predicting air quality